-In 1815 two men faced-off in a muddy field in Belgium.
+In 1815 two men faced off in a muddy field in Belgium.
 Wellington, with his British and Allied army, and Napoleon with his French Imperial Guard.
-One decisive battle could end twenty years of bloody conflict on the continent.
+One decisive battle could end 20 years of bloody conflict on the continent.

 It was a showdown between two of history’s military giants.
-They were the same age, formidable strategists, with a string of victories behind them.
+They were the same age, formidable strategists and had a string of victories behind them.
 By 18 June, the outcome hung in the balance and the victor would determine the fate of Europe.

 Before the battle

 To understand Waterloo, it’s important to know Napoleon had been trying to establish a European empire under his military dictatorship since 1804.

 The British defeated him at Trafalgar in 1805, but Napoleon went on to invade countries across Europe before being forced to abdicate.
 He returned to Paris in March 1815, prompting Britain, Prussia, Russia and Austria to declare war.
 In June, Napoleon invaded Belgium, hoping to capture Brussels.
 He sent troops to fight Wellington, and led a battalion against General Blucher's Prussian troops.
 Wellington's army wasn't defeated but Blucher retreated.
 The scene was set for a final, decisive battle.Napoleon: The little corporal who built an empire